 The MSI Audio Boost design enhances sound detail by 30%.
 The golden audio jack helps with the stable sound transmission (reduced obstruction) and works in conjunction with the optimized headsets AMP design.
 Low noise and low distortion characteristics, benefitting headphones to reproduce each sound with greater detail

+This laptops came the 1st on our recommendations list as the best laptop with numeric keypad.
 The ultra-lightweight LG gram laptop now comes with access to over 10,000 classes through a two-month trial to Skillshare so passions can be turned into careers.

 Portability is a function of battery life as well as size and weight, and this LG gram has been designed to keep going with up to 15 hours of power*, to hit deadlines and keep streaming long after others have quit.